-- Expenses such as school fees, personal expenses and mortgage payments attract Fringe Benefit Tax which is based on the top marginal rate of tax.
+Expenses such as school fees, personal expenses and mortgage payments attract Fringe Benefits Tax which is based on the top marginal rate of tax.

 Concessional contributions cap

-Concessional contributions are included in the assessable income of the fund and taxed at 15%.
-However, there is a cap on the amount of concessional contributions that each member can enjoy each income year.
-If a person has contributions made to more than one superannuation fund, all contributions are aggregated.
+If you salary sacrifice contributions to your super fund, this is treated as a ‘concessional contribution.’
+Employer contributions made under the super guarantee also form part of an employee’s ‘concessional contributions’.
+These contributions are included in the assessable income of the fund and taxed at 15%.
+However, there’s a cap on the amount of concessional contributions each member can make each income year.
+If a person has made contributions more than one superannuation fund, all contributions are aggregated.

 Exceeding the concessional contributions cap

-If the concessional contributions cap is exceeded, any excess concessional contributions are included in the assessable income for the corresponding year and taxed at the person’s marginal tax rate.
-They are also liable to pay the excess concessional contributions (ECC) charge.
+If you exceed the concessional contributions cap, any excess concessional contributions are included in your assessable income for the corresponding year and taxed at your marginal tax rate.
+You are also liable to pay the excess concessional contributions (ECC) charge.

-The ATO also allows for a withdrawal of up to 85% of the excess concessional contributions from the superannuation fund which can be used to pay the tax liability arising from excess concessional contributions.
-Any excess concessional contributions withdrawn from the fund also no longer count towards the person’s non-concessional contributions cap.
+The ATO also allows for a withdrawal of up to 85% of the excess concessional contributions from the superannuation fund which can be used to pay the tax liability arising from excess contributions.
+Any further contributions withdrawn from the fund will no longer count towards your non-concessional contributions cap.